Supergirl: Biography

 One way DC demonstrated the epic nature of its 12-issue limited series Crisis on Infinite Earths (April 1985 – March 1986) was through the deaths of important characters.
-In issue #7 (October 1985), Supergirl sacrifices her life to save her cousin and the DC Multiverse from destruction.
+In issue #7 (October 1985), Supergirl sacrifices herself to save her cousin and the multiverse.
 When the Superman continuity was rebooted after Crisis on Infinite Earths, DC editors felt that Superman should be the sole survivor of Krypton, resulting in Kara being removed.
-Unlike a number of other characters who are shown dying in the Crisis, no one remembers Kara dying or even ever having existed.
+Unlike a number of other characters who are shown dying in the Crisis, no one remembers Kara dying or having existed.

 After the events of Infinite Crisis, the sequel to Crisis on Infinite Earths, many historical events from the Multiverse are now being remembered.
 Donna Troy, after her rebirth and inheritance of the Harbinger's Orb, recalls the original Kara Zor-El and her sacrifice.

 A Post-Crisis Supergirl appears in Supergirl and the Legion of Super-Heroes, in which she is transported to the 31st century and, as a result of her disorientation, for a time believes she is dreaming her surroundings into existence until finally convinced otherwise.
-Although her memories of her time with the Legion are erased before she returns to the present, the mental blocks break down upon encountering the Pre-Crisis versions of Legionnaires Karate Kid and Triplicate Girl (Una).
+Although her memories of her time with the Legion are erased before she returns to the present, the mental blocks break down upon encountering the pre-Crisis versions of Karate Kid and Triplicate Girl.

 Supergirl exhibits new powers, manifesting sunstone crystals from her body; so far, she only does so while under great stress (for example, when Cassandra Cain tries to kill her).
 Supergirl's father implants the crystals within his daughter's body to protect her from malevolent beings from the Phantom Zone.
 The Zone dwellers are released when Jor-El creates the Phantom Zone Projector and exploits the Zone as a prison.
 Kara's father, believing that Kal-El is a lure to the Zone denizens, instructs Kara to destroy him.
 More recent comics have cast this plotline as the result of kryptonite poisoning from the kryptonite asteroid in which she was trapped.

 A recently completed storyline focused on her promise to a little boy that she would save him.
 She tries to make good on her promise, following different avenues searching for a cure for his cancer.
-After he died, she tracks down a villain with the ability to jump through time, but decides not to use that solution, as she would just be doing the same thing as the villain.
+After he dies, she tracks down a villain with the ability to jump through time, but decides not to use that solution, as she would just be doing the same thing as the villain.
 She accepts that sometimes she cannot save everyone.